Browse for Google Drive documents and embed directly in your posts/pages. Extends Google Apps Login plugin so no extra user auth required.

 This means you no longer need to manage Drive and your Intranet as two completely separate document sharing systems!

 Download isn't normally enabled for native Google file types.

 Embed should be enabled for many non-native file types (e.g. PDF, Word DOC).
 If not, you may need to increase sharing settings within Google Drive to 'anyone with the link may view', or higher.

 If that still doesn't work, your file type may not be supported.
 Please get in touch (send your file or share with us if possible), and we will see if it can be supported - email email@example.com.

-To embed Google Drive Folders or image file types, you will require the premium version of the plugin.
+To embed Google Drive Folders or image file types, you will require the premium or enterprise version of the plugin.
 You will be notified if that is the case for your selected file.

 Google Drive Embedder will show different behavior depending on your document's type and its sharing settings within Google Drive.

 Generally, we recommend setting files' Sharing settings to at least 'anyone with the link can view', in order for them to be visible to all visitors.

 This setting is essential for third-party file types such as Word and PDF (otherwise all visitors will see unintelligible content).

 You can use lower sharing settings for Google documents (e.g. share only within the organization, or with specific users), but in that case you will need your users to be logged in to a Google account that is authorized to view the content (otherwise, they will be told they do not have permission).